Scoan5/System-Setup-Automation-Script/README.md

 # Author & Credits

 **Anton Scott**

-IT Professional exploring Linux System Administration and Automation.
-Currently learning CentOS, Bash scripting, and preparing for LPIC-1 certification.
+IT Professional with 8+ years of experience in IT support and system administration.
+Currently transitioning and expanding expertise into Linux system administration and automation to leverage IT experience in enterprise environments.
+This project demonstrates practical automation skills and my transition into Linux-focused roles.

+**Credits:**
+Self learning of CentOS 9 Stream documentations and Linux learning resources.
+This project I've created represents my personal automation work for system setup.

 **Contact Infomation**
 - Email: anton.s.scott@gmail.com

-**Credits:**
-This project was inspired by official CentOS documentation and Linux learning resources, and it represents my personal automation work for system setup.

 - GitHub: [@scoan5](https://github.com/scoan5)